ChrisGithegi/FinalYearProject/README.md

 1. Make sure you have docker desktop installed on your machine: https://www.docker.com/products/docker-desktop
 2. Make sure you are running this on a Unix System.

-If you are running on windows, once the script has finished operating, go to your browser and navigate to: http://localhost:8000/HomePage.php
+If you are running on windows, execute the script in the same way then go to your browser and navigate to: http://localhost:8000/HomePage.php

 #HOW TO RUN

 1. To run, go on your command line & navigate to cloned folder named "FinalYearProject"
-2. Execute the command "sh RunSite.sh"
+2. Execute the command "sh RunSite.sh".

+This takes approximately 2 minutes to set up the environment and launch the website.
+Please give this some time to load